X9VoiD/gen3_inventory_system/README.md

 5.  **Initialize the database and create an admin user:**

-    Run the `bootstrap_server.py` script, providing a username and password for the initial administrator account:
+    Run the `bootstrap_server.py` script, providing an email and password for the initial administrator account:

     ```bash
-    python backend/bootstrap_server.py <admin_username> <admin_password>
+    python backend/bootstrap_server.py <admin_email> <admin_password>
     ```

 6.  **Start the server:**